nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_location.md

 The Consumer system:

 - SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- MAY have previously [resolved the logical ID of the location](https://nhsconnect.github.io/gpconnect/foundations_use_case_find_a_location.html) from an ODS Site Code

 ## API Use Case ##